feld-m/case-bi-consultant/README.md

 # Case: Business Intelligence Consultant
-The case resolves around a hypothetical online store called Superstore.
-They're selling merchandise in different product categories to customers within the US.
-Attached to the document you will find CSV which cover information about orders, returns and area managers of Superstore.
+The case resolves around a hypothetical online store.
+They're selling merchandise in different product categories to customers within the United States.
+Attached to the document you will find CSV which cover information about orders, returns and area managers of the e-commerce company.
 Please use this data to prepare the following tasks.

-Since there are quite some fields in the table covering Superstore's orders, we prepared some explanations on the fields contained in the file.
-Please find them at the end of this document.

 ### Tasks

+0. You only have read access to this repository, so please fork it to your github account and upload the solution files to share it with us.

 1. Attached to this document you will find three CSV files:
-    1. Superstore - Orders.csv
+    1. Orders.csv
-    2. Superstore - People.csv
+    2. People.csv
-    3. Superstore - Returns.csv
+    3. Returns.csv

    Please load these files into a database of your choice.
 This database needs to be accessible to the analytical tool you select for the subsequent tasks.
 Examples for potential databases include SQLite (stored locally), a Postgres database (server running on localhost or a location of your choice) and BigQuery.
 These are just examples, please feel free to make your own choice.
 Just